Mauthausen Concentration Camp today

 Mauthausen concentration daily trip from Vienna will include Vienna – Linz – Mauthausen village – Mauthausen concentration camp.

-The most convenient and cheap transport to get to Linz (a city of Adolf Hitler’s youth) is a train.
-Trains from Vienna to Linz provide an every-hour ride, starting from 6:40 am (then 7.40, 8.40, etc.) and the starting point the Westbahnhof Railway Station.
-You will experience fast travel on a speed of 200 km / h and it takes 1 hour and 20 minutes to find oneself on a platform of Linz.
-Trains back from Linz to Vienna also go every hour (17.01, 18.01, 19.01, 20.01 and the last one at 21.01).
+The most convenient and cheap transport to get to Linz (a city of Adolf Hitler’s youth) is the train.
+Trains from Vienna to Linz provide an every-hour ride, starting from 6:40 am (then 7.40, 8.40, etc.) and the starting point is the Westbahnhof Railway Station.
+You will experience fast travel at a speed of 200 km / h and it takes 1 hour and 20 minutes to find yourself on a platform of Linz.
+Trains back from Linz to Vienna also go every hour (17.01, 18.01, 19.01, 20.01, and the last one at 21.01).

 Find your way to the OBB (title of the railway company) information center.
 Buy a ticket to the Mauthausen village.
 It goes apr every 30 minutes.
-You will be consulted to take either a direct Intercity train (With Mauthausen on a screen) or with one transfer at St. Valentin Bahnhof (final destination is Garsten Bahnhof).
-Two-way ticket Linz-Mauthausen-Linz costs 10 euro (September 2017).
+You will be consulted to take either a direct Intercity train (With Mauthausen on a screen) or with one transfer at St. Valentin Bahnhof (the final destination is Garsten Bahnhof).
+Two-way ticket Linz-Mauthausen-Linz costs 10 euros (September 2017).

-After 25 minutes of train ride, you will arrive to the Mauthausen train station.
-There three main ways to get to the Mauthausen concentration camp today and memorial site.
+After 25 minutes of a train ride, you will arrive at the Mauthausen train station.
+There are three main ways to get to the Mauthausen concentration camp today and the memorial site.

 - On foot.
 5 km of walking to the site, alongside the bus route.